openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_memory_formats.md

 i = 15 => [b=1; f=1; y=1; x=1];
 ```

-Usually, planar memory formats are not very efficient for DNN operations, so GPU plugin has plenty of *blocked* format.
+Usually, planar memory formats are not very efficient for DNN operations, so GPU plugin has plenty of *blocked* formats.
 Blocking means that you take some tensor dimension
 and put blocks of adjacent elements closer in memory (in the format with a single blocking, they are stored linearly in the memory).
 Consider the most widely used
 blocked format in GPU plugin: `b_fs_yx_fsv16`.
 First of all, let's understand what these additional letters mean.
 There are `b`, `f`, `y`, `x` dimensions here, so
 this is a 4D tensor.